ShiveshNandan/JWT-authenticatify/README.md

 **Endpoint**: `/recovering`\
 **Description**: Updates the user's password by processing the secret, email ID, and new password sent in the URL parameters.\
 **Required Data**: `secret`, `email`, `new-password` (in URL params).

+### MongoDB Integration:

+You can connect your own MongoDB database to store user data.
+The connection URL and related keys can be configured in the .env file.
+A sample .env file is provided as env.sample for your reference.
+You can use this file to easily name the MongoDB endpoints and other necessary keys.

 ---